manav828/doneone/QUICK_SETUP.md

 ## 🎯 Quick Test Checklist:

-- [ ] Extension icon opens FlowBoard in new tab
+- [ ] Extension icon opens DoneOne in new tab
 - [ ] `Ctrl+Shift+A` shows quick-add modal
-- [ ] Right-click shows "📋 Add to FlowBoard"
+- [ ] Right-click shows "📋 Add to DoneOne"
 - [ ] Can create task from any website
-- [ ] Task appears in FlowBoard with captured URL
+- [ ] Task appears in DoneOne with captured URL

 ---